 Previously it was very difficult to get tested for celiac disease in China, as it is rarer among Asian people.
 Even in most Western countries blood tests to multiple intestine biopsies to gene tests might be required to get a definitive answer.

-Recently, however, Gluten Free Shanghai (GFSH) has begun to distribute a convenient home test kit for the detection of celiac disease associated IgA antibodies to transglutaminase from a fingertip blood sample.
-The Biocard Celiac Home Test developed by Labsystems Diagnostics Group of Finland can be purchased for RMB 350 from GFSH.
+In 2014 Gluten Free Shanghai (GFSH) begun to distribute a home test kit for the detection of celiac disease from a fingertip blood sample; the Biocard Celiac Home Test developed by Labsystems Diagnostics Group of Finland.

 The author of this article was concerned about this disease, so purchased one of the test kits from GFSH.
 The test proved to be quite simple to apply by myself.